 Let’s take a closer look at each of these points.

 What you’re looking out for is accreditation from established external bodies.
-An easy way to spot less reputable accreditation is if the body only appears to accredit TEFL courses or very cheap courses that you can find advertised on sites like Groupon.
+An easy way to spot less reputable accreditation is if the body only appears to accredit TEFL providers or other course providers that you can find advertised on budget sites like Groupon.
+You can check out our cheap TEFL certification program, which is fully accredited by ACCREDITATION.

 It’s really important to be able to get feedback throughout your course from someone who knows their stuff.
 And if you’re studying online this couldn’t be more important; without this support and feedback you’ll have no guidance throughout the course and little idea of whether or not you’re on the right track.

 Classroom courses can be costly, with some requiring you to commit to a month of full-time, in-person study!
-Studying online – provided it’s with a reputable provider – can be the most ideal way of getting started in TESOL.
+Studying online - provided it’s with a reputable, suitably accredited provider - can be the most ideal way of getting started in TESOL.
 It’s cost-effective, allows you to fit studying in around existing commitments, and you can study where and when suits you.

 Course priced above this typically involves classroom training, which hikes up the cost.
 These courses are usually in the $2,000 - $3,000 price bracket, so they’re quite a significant investment both in terms of time and money.